Yoav666s/dnd-wiki/collections/_expansions/astronomers-guide-to-extraterrestrial-travel.md

 It was just like she described in her journal.
 Purple and black plants, blue haze, and Mauvians that were ready to break bread with them.
 Except they didn't have bread---they had roasted insect legs and Nectar.
 Via the [[Tongues]] spell, they were able to communicate with each other.
 As Gertrous attempted to sip from the Nectar, she felt a sharp sting on her tongue and lips, and spat it out.
 With a ritual casting of [[Detect Poison and Disease]] by one if her druid colleagues, they realized that this liquid was a potent poison to terrestrial creatures.
 They explained this to the Mauvians, who apologized afterwards.

+It was a hot day, so they sat in the shade and talked for hours,

 # Chapter ?: Races
 The following are races of creatures that live on other planets.